alinex/bash-lib/doc/function/remote_term.md

 # remote_term

-## Run remote command with pseudo terminal
+## Deprecated: Run remote command with pseudo terminal

+Use: remote --terminal ...
+``
- my be contained, remove with nocr
-"Connection ... closed" in stderr: remove using: 2>` >`(grep -v '^Connection to .* closed\.' >`[`2`](../example/2.md))
+` my be contained in output, remove with n@ocr` "Connection ... closed" in stderr: remove using: 2>` >`(grep -v '^Connection to .* closed\.' >`[`2`](../example/2.md))

 ### Usage